-With the passage of the \$100,000 per tax payer per county personal property partial exemption (HB 315) in 2013 the requirement for the taxpayer to file a list of taxable personal property remains a requirement.
-If the total market value of the personal property (excluding stand alone personal property items with an installed cost of \$3,000 or less and acquired after January 1, 2013) of the taxpayer is greater than \$100,000, the taxpayer does own taxable personal property and therefore must file a property declaration listing all personal property except the qualifying exempt items costing less than \$3,000.
-If a taxpayer has previously filed a property declaration claiming an exemption under the \$100.000 exemption provision and currently has personal property with a market value of \$100,000 or less, the tax payer is not required to file the property declaration.
-However a taxpayer having not previously filed a declaration establishing eligibility for the exemption must file the list or in lieu of the list may file an application attesting to ownership of personal property costing in the aggregate \$100,000 or less.
+With the passage of the \$100,000, (HB 315) in 2013 and an additional \$150,000, HB535 in 2022 per taxpayer per county the requirement for the taxpayer to file a list of taxable personal property remains a requirement.
+If the total market value of the personal property (excluding stand alone personal property items with an installed cost of \$3,000 or less and acquired after January 1, 2013) of the taxpayer is greater than \$250,000, the taxpayer does own taxable personal property and therefore must file a property declaration listing all personal property except the qualifying exempt items costing less than \$3,000.
+If a taxpayer has previously filed a property declaration claiming an exemption under the \$250,000 exemption provision and currently has personal property with a market value of \$250,000 or less, the tax payer is not required to file the property declaration.
+However a taxpayer having not previously filed a declaration establishing eligibility for the exemption must file the list or in lieu of the list may file an application attesting to ownership of personal property costing in the aggregate \$250,000 or less.